Business debt consolidation is the process of combining multiple debts into one loan.

-If you’re considering debt consolidation—the practice of combining multiple debts into one loan—you need to understand the advantages and potential disadvantages beyond cost savings.
-Consolidation is certainly worth considering to secure better rates and terms if you have multiple loans with high-interest rates and have improved both your personal and business finances.
+Indeed, securing a small business debt consolidation loan may carry advantages beyond cost savings — but there may be some drawbacks, too.
+Consolidation is certainly worth considering to achieve better rates and terms if you have multiple loans with high-interest rates and have improved both your personal and business finances.

 What Is Business Debt Consolidation?

-Consolidating can eliminate many of the monthly payments your business is making and, though it’s not a guaranteed benefit of debt consolidation, potentially reduce the interest rates on that debt.
+Consolidating debt can eliminate many of the monthly payments your business is making and, though it isn’t a guaranteed benefit of debt consolidation, potentially reduce the interest rates on that debt.

 How a Business Debt Consolidation Loan Works